dengchunyu/dengchunyu.github.io/_posts/2023-03-13-Split big scRNAseqData and integrate_result.markdown

 ---

 ## Run the scPagwas for big scRNA-seq data
 `If your computer storage is enough, ignore this item`.
-Sometimes, the storage is limit for your analysis, you can splice the scRNA-seq data set by celltypes or in order.
+Sometimes, the storage of your server is limitation for your analysis, you can splice the scRNA-seq data set by celltypes or in order.

 ### 1. Splice scRNA-seq data
 Note, you can split the scRNA-seq data by celltypes or in random.